 My interest in transparencies, double exposures, reflections, and layering allows me to investigate the sentimentality of connectivity shared between humans.
 My photographs and the alternative imagery that is created through experimental processes exist as archival vessels, allowing me to create parallels between my identity and my environment.

-In 2020, they graduated from New World School of the Arts with a BFA in Photography and a minor in Art History.
+Christine Cortes (she/they) is a first generation Colombian-American artist based in Miami, FL.
 As a photo-based artist, they are interested in exploring alternative and non-traditional processes of image-making, image-printing, book-making, print-making, and installing images.